lancejpollard/math/readme.md

 1. **nuclear space**: A topological vector space that is the inductive limit of a sequence of finite-dimensional spaces.
 1. **Fréchet–Urysohn space**: A topological space in which for any two points, there is a sequence of points converging to both of them.
 1. **Coarse space**: A topological space with a notion of large-scale or coarse geometry.
+1. **Quaternionic projective space**: a smooth manifold consisting of all quaternionic lines passing through the origin in a quaternionic vector space of arbitrary dimension.

 ### Mathematical Rings